Program schedule Information

 First-Time Attendee Breakfast & Orientation

-11:30 AM – 12:30 PM | Education Sessions
+11:15 AM – 12:15 PM | Education Sessions

-In this session, an experienced panel consisting of a captive manager, captive owner, and an actuary will cover the basics for the newcomers to the captive industry.
+In this session, an experienced panel consisting of a captive manager, a captive owner, a regulator, and an actuary will cover the basics for the newcomers to the captive industry.
 The panel will discuss the types of captives, why captives are formed, as well as the potential benefits of using a captive to finance their risk.
 The captive owner will share their story in the form of a case study detailing how their organization was able to help solve their risk financing issues through the creation and use of a captive.
 In addition, the captive owner will provide some insight as to how they dealt with and overcame any challenges that arose along the way as well as sharing what they may do differently if they began their journey today.

 It is anticipated that the captive owner on the panel would be a representative from a single parent captive.
 In an effort to make this session appeal to a broader audience, the captive manager and actuary will highlight some of the differences and challenges with the formation of a group program as opposed to a single parent captive.